Toolbox / Materials

 More detail on individual substances can be found in our glossary.

 There may come a time when your garment is no longer fit for wear.
-In our Materials Index, we outline what happens at the end of life of each of the fibre types listed, so you can make informed decisions when buying something.
+In our Materials Index, we outline what can happen at the end of life of each of the fibre types listed, so you can make informed decisions when buying something.

 For more information about what happens at the end of life of our pieces, take a look at the Waste section of our Toolbox.